Who8MyLunch/Ping_Sweep/readme.txt

 I wrote this application to help diagnose some odd network connectivity problems on my home network.
 The basic idea is to ping to a remote host with increasingly larger packets.
 As of right now, the packet sizes start at 16 bytes and increase by factors of two up 32 bytes.

+Note: This module relies upon the use of raw sockets.
+You will need to run with elevated administrator permissions on Windows.
+I'm not sure about Linux.

 Summary results are generated for various percentiles of the ping times and number of packets lost.
 Packets are considered lost for two reasons: socket timeout or corrupted payload on the echo packet.